tecladocode/web-dev-bootcamp/curriculum/section06/lectures/07_introduction_to_mongodb/README.md

 MongoDB[^mongodb] is a document-oriented NoSQL database used for high volume data storage.

-NoSQL[^nosql] databases (aka "not only SQL") are non-tabular and store data differently than relational tables.
+NoSQL[^nosql] databases (aka "not only SQL") are usually non-tabular and store data differently than relational tables.
 They come in a variety of types based on their data model.
 The main types are document, key-value, wide-column, and graph.

 ## How is It Different from SQL Databases?

-Relational[^rdbms] databases like MySQL, PostgreSQL primarily use tables, rows, and columns to store data in rigid schemas.
-MongoDB doesn't use these constructions; instead, it employs a document-driven NoSQL data model.
-It provides flexible schemas and scales effortlessly with large amounts of data and high user loads.
+Relational[^rdbms] databases like MySQL, PostgreSQL primarily use tables, rows, and columns to store data in structured schemas.

+A database schema is the skeleton structure that represents the logical view of the entire database.
+It defines how to organize the data and dictates relationships among different data points.
+It also formulates all the constraints that are to be enforced on the data.

+MongoDB doesn't have a strict schema; instead, it uses a document-based NoSQL data model.

 ## Key Components of MongoDB Architecture

 MongoDB stores data in **documents** similar to **JSON** (JavaScript Object Notation) objects.
 Each document belongs to a specific **collection** and contains pairs of fields and values.
-The values can typically be a variety of types like strings, numbers, booleans, arrays, or objects, and their structures typically align with objects developers are working within code.
+The values can be a variety of types like strings, numbers, booleans, arrays, or objects, and their structures usually align with objects developers are working within code.

 > If you're familiar with SQL databases, you can think of *collections* as tables and the *documents* as rows in the table.